 - Skills that do not meet the additional skill restrictions for a Game Day Performance (See Rules and Regulations for skill restrictions).
 Additional Format Violations will include: - o Exceeding 3 consecutive 8-counts of incorporation during the fight song (High School and Below) - Building Skills that are stationary prior to the end of the 3rd 8-count may remain stationary until the end of the routine.
-Dismounts following the completion of the routine will not be included for timing purposes. - Stunting outside the allotted restrictions - Incorrect Situational Sideline response including calling a general sideline.
+Dismounts following the completion of the routine will not be included for timing purposes. - Stunting outside the allotted restrictions

-General Safety Violation - 2.0
+General Safety Violation - 1.0

-- When skills are performed illegally, however the skill itself is legal.
-Examples include: - o Braced flip where one of the bracers happens to fall during the flip. - o Incorrect spotter grips on single base style stunts or college pyramids - Tumbling/Building in a Non-Tumbling/Non-Building Division - Performance Errors
+- · When skills are performed illegally, usually due to performer error, however the skill itself is legal.
+Examples include: - o Braced flip where one of the bracers happens to fall during the flip. - Incorrect spotter grips on single base style stunts or college pyramids - o Tumbling/Building in a Non-Tumbling/Non-Building Division